pfheatwole/thesis/source/paraglider_components.rst

 --------

-[[In order to compute the inertia and additional viscous drag due to the air intakes, I need to specify the extents of the upper and lower surfaces.
+[[In order to compute the inertia and additional viscous drag due to the air intakes, I need to specify the extents of the upper and lower surfaces.]]
-Admittedly, now that I write this I don't like the term "surface", since in the geometry chapter I was using it in the abstract mathematical sense.]]

 Inertia